National arbitration laws

 If the tribunal does not determine what costs (if any) are recoverable, any party to the arbitration may apply to the court for a costs determination (Section 63(4)).

-There is no requirement for the parties to provide an estimate or budget of the anticipated costs at the outset of the arbitration proceedings.
+There is no requirement under the act for the parties to provide an estimate or budget of the anticipated costs at the outset of the arbitration proceedings.

 Security for costs